cioportfolio/ed-sim-js/README.md

 - PARTIALLY DONE - Flexible simulation core using case, staff and facility profiles.
 See ed-sim-0.2.js

-    1. The simulation models staff such as teams of doctors as simjs "facilities".
-The current version of simjs does not support changing the teams sizes (e.g. when people arrive or leave as part of the shift rota) but the basic simjs classes can be extended to support this.

-    2. Simjs provides a number of different scheduling approaches for "facilities".
+    - Simjs provides a number of different scheduling approaches for "facilities".
 Processing in priority order is not currently supported but the basic simjs classes can be extended to support this.

 ## Main components